Shapur I's inscription at the Ka'ba-ye Zartosht

 Shapur I's Ka'ba-ye Zartosht inscription (shortened as Shapur-KZ, ŠKZ, SKZ), also referred to as The Great Inscription of Shapur I, and Res Gestae Divi Saporis (RGDS), is a trilingual inscription made during the reign of the Sasanian king Shapur I (r.
 240–270) after his victories over the Romans.
-The inscription is carved on the Ka'ba-ye Zartosht, a stone quadrangular and stepped structure located in Naqsh-e Rustam, an ancient necropolis located northwest of Persepolis, in today's Fars Province, Iran.
+The inscription is carved on the Ka'ba-ye Zartosht, a stone quadrangular and stepped structure located in Naqsh-e Rostam, an ancient necropolis located northwest of Persepolis, in today's Fars province, Iran.
 The inscription dates to c.
-262.
+262. It is the first lengthy inscription by any Sasanian ruler and provides information on Shapur's religious beliefs, lineage, the territories which he ruled and his defeat of the Romans.